KRFOSS/kali-docs/policy/cookie/index.md

 Depending on the Site you are accessing, our [privacy notice](/docs/policy/privacy/) applies in addition to this [Cookie Policy](/docs/policy/cookie/).

-If you have questions, please contact us by email at **privacy at offensive-Security dot com** or write to us at:
+If you have questions, please contact us by email at **privacy at offsec dot com** or write to us at:

 ```plaintext
 OffSec